nrfconnect/sdk-nrf/doc/nrf/ug_matter_overview_network_topologies.rst

    The CASE protocol is in charge of exchanging NOCs to set up a session secured with a new pair of keys.
    The CASE connection is reset each time a device breaks the connection.
 #.
 Disarming fail-safe -- The commissioner requests the commissionee node to remove the stored configuration backup.
 #.
-Message exchange -- The commissioner and the commissionee exchange a AES-encrypted message on the operational network.
+Message exchange -- The commissioner and the commissionee exchange an AES-encrypted message on the operational network.

 These stages can take place in one of the following connection scenarios between the commissioner and the commissionee: